 Humio manages the set of files in the bucket using the same retention settings configured within Humio for each repository.
 Humio will delete segment files in the bucket storage at the same time as the segment file has been deleted in Humio, taking into account the configured backup interval.

-As a slight alternative, you may want to read the S3 Archiving page.
+As a slight alternative, you may want to read the S3 Archiving (Self-Install) page.
 It's about how to make Humio export ingested events into S3 buckets in an open format readable by other applications, but not searchable in Humio.

 Bucket Storage with a Cluster in a Cloud